luminlabsdev/framework/docs/api/cycle.md

 ### `Connection` <Badge type="tip" text="read only" />

-The connection of the worker.
+The connection of the cycle.

 - **RBXScriptSignal**